Niraj21611/property-pulse/README.md

 ## Features

-- Implemented secure authentication and authorization using google oAuth
+- Implemented secure authentication and authorization using Google oAuth
-- Used nextJS's file based routing for creating api endpoints
+- Used nextJS's file-based routing for creating API endpoints
-- Managed state using react's Context API
+- Managed state using React's Context API
-- Implemented messaging enquiry functionality for connecting buyers and owners
+- Implemented messaging inquiry functionality for connecting buyers and owners

 ---